Hamlin Valentine Snell - 8th Mayor Of Tampa

 In 1854, he was elected State Senator for the 18th District, then comprising Hillsborough, Levy, and Hernando Counties.
 In 1851, Snell was elected Senate President.
 In November of 1856, he was elected Speaker of the Florida House of Representatives.
 Snell moved to Tampa in late 1857.
 On June 19, 1858, he replaced James T. Magbee as deputy collector for the Port of Tampa.
 Snell continued to take an active role in local politics which led to his election as Mayor of Tampa in February 1861.

 On hearing the news that Confederate guns had fired on Fort Sumter, Mayor Snell proclaimed a day of celebration.
-On April 21, 1861, the 20th Florida Regiment assumed command of the abandoned Fort Brooke and declared Tampa under marshal law.
-About three weeks later, Snell resigned as Mayor and hurriedly left Tampa after selling his properties.
-At present the reasons for Snell's rapid departure have not been researched.
-One possible explanation is that he realized Tampa could not be effectively defended against Union invasion from the sea and had no desire to remain in the city.
-As the political situation rapidly worsened and it became evident that war was inevitable, many people left Tampa both Unionists and Secessionists.
-Even as early as November 1860, residents were selling their property and leaving the city.
-As President of the City Council, John Jackson became Acting Mayor and served without pay for the remainder of Hamlin's term.
+On April 21, 1861, the 20th Florida Regiment assumed command of the abandoned Fort Brooke and declared Tampa under Marshal Law.
+About three weeks later, Snell resigned as Mayor and left Tampa after selling his properties.
+As the political situation rapidly worsened and it became evident that war was inevitable, many people left Tampa.
+As President of the City Council, John Jackson became Acting Mayor and served without pay for the remainder of Mayor Snell's term.

 Hamlin Snell passed away in Gainesville, Florida on January 29, 1886.